-The Domesday retrieval software is an applications package written by Logica Ltd. to the BBC Domesday Project specification.
-It is written in the BCPL language, operating under the VFS and LV-DOS firmware.
-This retrieval software resides complete on the video discs themselves as part of their digital content.
-The system is modular and in the course of practical operation, the controlling software "kernel" will return to the video discs many times for individual process routines.
+The Domesday retrieval software is an applications package written by Logica Ltd. to the BBC Domesday Project specification and modified by RML for the Nimbus.
+It is written in the BCPL language, operating under MS-DOS and LV-DOS.

+The system is modular and in the course of practical operation, the controlling software "kernel" will return to disc many times for individual process routines.
 Thus the system moves around a series of finite states according to a predetermined transition or "state" table.
-In this way the system can follow a user through a very wide variety of complex actions.
+In this way the system can follow a user through a very wide variety of complex actions